Jean-François Portaels: Work and influence

-From the mid 1850s the Belgian government began to promote monumental art in Belgium.
+From the mid-1850s the Belgian government began to promote monumental art in Belgium.
 It provided financial assistance to artists on various projects.
 The promotion of monumental art dealing with episodes from the Belgian national history was regarded by the government of the young Belgian state as an important means of creating a national identity.
 The Belgian prime minister Charles Rogier was in particular in support of this movement.
 Portaels and Jean Baptiste van Eycken, also a pupil of François-Joseph Navez, helped launch the monumentalism movement in Belgium.
 They did this by introducing into Belgium new fresco techniques such as water glass painting, which they had studied abroad.
 Water glass painting is a technique of mural painting, intended to resist the effects of damp and pollution, that was invented and popular in the 19th century.
 It is a form of fresco painting.
 Portaels used the water glass technique at the old Chapel of the Brothers of Christian Doctrine (demolished in the 19th century).
 Here he and Victor Lagye created 20 historical scenes with this technique.
-Portaels also used this technique to decorate the tympanum of the Saint Jacques-sur-Coudenberg in Brussels with a scene showing the Blessed Virgin as a comforter of the needy.
+Portaels also used this technique to decorate the tympanum of the Church of St. James on Coudenberg in Brussels with a scene showing the Blessed Virgin as a comforter of the needy.
 Portaels also decorated the drawing room of the Brussels home of his friend doctor Nollet with scenes from the history of medicine.
 He was assisted by Joseph Stallaert and Albert Roberti, also pupils of Navez.
-No further monumentalism works by Portaels are known.
-The monumentalism movement was subsequently taken up by artists such as Jan Swerts and Godfried Guffens who had learned about the movement in Germany.
+No further monumentalist works by Portaels are known.
+The monumentalist movement was subsequently taken up by artists such as Jan Swerts and Godfried Guffens who had come into contact with the movement in Germany.